knative/serving/docs/scaling/SYSTEM.md

 If a revision is scaled to zero and a request comes into the system trying to reach this revision, the system needs to scale it up.
-As the SKS is in **`Proxy`** mode, the request will reach the activator, which will count it and report its appearance to the autoscaler.
-The activator will then buffer the request and watch the SKS's private service for endpoints to appear.
+As the SKS is in **`Proxy`** mode, the request will reach the activator (1), which will count it and report its appearance to the autoscaler (2.1).
+The activator will then buffer the request and watch the SKS's private service for endpoints to appear (2.2).

-The autoscaler gets the metric from the activator and immediately runs an autoscaling cycle immediately.
-That process will determine that at least one pod is be desired and the autoscaler will instruct the revision's deployment to scale up to N > 0 replicas.
+The autoscaler gets the metric from the activator and immediately runs an autoscaling cycle (3).
+That process will determine that at least one pod is be desired (4) and the autoscaler will instruct the revision's deployment to scale up to N > 0 replicas (5.1).
+It also puts the SKS into **`Serve`** mode, causing the traffic to flow to the revision's pods directly, once they come up (5.2).

 The activator eventually sees the endpoints coming up and starts probing it.
-Once the probe passes successfully, the respective address will be considered healthy and used to route the request we buffered and all additional requests that arrived in the meantime to.
+Once the probe passes successfully, the respective address will be considered healthy and used to route the request we buffered and all additional requests that arrived in the meantime (8.2).

-Once the autoscaler also sees the ready endpoints, it will put the SKS in **`Serve`** mode, causing the traffic to flow to the revision's pods directly.
 The revision has been successfully scaled from zero.